News

 The ‘Analysis and Solutions: Responding to the Clean Air Challenge‘conference takes place at Edgbaston Park Hotel and Conference Centre in Birmingham on the 2nd and 3rd October 2024.
 The conference brings together air quality stakeholders to share knowledge and make connections.

 Interested in submitting an abstract?
 Contact contact@ukcleanair.org before 30th April 2024.
+For more information and to register, click on the button.

 INGENIOUS holds webinar on understanding indoor air quality and social housing in the UK